Delivering top-notch customer support is an essential part of running a business.

 A few examples of how you might do so:

-- Upgrading from a basic wiki to a full-fledged customer knowledge base
+- Upgrading from a corporate wiki to a full-fledged customer knowledge base

 - Adding search and other navigational capabilities to your self-service portal